RealGeeks/batman/README.md

 ## Changelog

+_0.7.0_ Update hashing method to remove the use of `tar`, since I don't really care about modified times (just file contents) and tar seems to behave differently on different systems.
 _0.6.2_ Unump virtualenvwrapper version [since it broke installation](https://bitbucket.org/dhellmann/virtualenvwrapper/issue/199/packaging-problem-unable-to-use)
 _0.6.1_ Bump virtualenvwrapper version
 _0.6.0_ Change internal serialization format to yaml isntead of python literal syntax.
 This will make all of your `update_on_change` stuff run, so I'm doing a minor version bump.